 How much will the PSVR 2 cost?

 The broad speculation of how much the PSVR 2 might cost ranges from $499.99 to about $799.99.
 The original PSVR launched at $499.99 but has since dropped significantly in price.
-Now, you can purchase a PSVR starter bundle for about $200, but it took a few years for it to drop to that price.
+You can now purchase a PSVR starter bundle for about $200, but it took a few years to settle to that price.

 When will the PSVR 2 be released?

 Unfortunately, we won’t see a PlayStation VR 2 any time soon.
 In a recent interview with The Washington Post, PlayStation CEO Jim Ryan revealed that updated PSVR hardware was at least a few years out.
-Still, he reaffirmed that Sony and PlayStation “believe in VR”, so fans can expect continued support in the future.
+Still, he reaffirmed that Sony and PlayStation “believe in VR,” so fans can expect continued support in the future.
 SVP Nishino echoed that belief in his February 23 statement, saying the PSVR 2 “won’t be launching in 2021.”

 Will the original PSVR work with the PS5?